lospooky/ravensolver/README.md

 * In **Logger** you will see the processing log for the problem, outlining all the operations RavenSolver performed.

 ### Problem Files
-RavenSolver expects its problem files to be in XAML format.
+RavenSolver expects its problem files to be in XAML format.<br>
 In hindsight this decision hasn't really been futureproof but at the time we found it very convenient.<br>
 Unfortunately due to copyright reasons we cannot provide the original problem files from the Raven's Standard Progressive Matrices, however in the **Matrices** directory we provided a few sample problems including an empty one.<br>
 [XAML] (https://msdn.microsoft.com/en-us/library/cc189036%28VS.95%29.aspx) is a vector graphics as well as a serialization format largely based on XML, so you should be able to create your own problems relatively easily with your favorite text editor.